 Snorting crack cocaine can temper the immediate euphoric effects that make crack cocaine so highly sought-after due to how long it takes to work through the body and affect the brain.

-However, the overall effects may last longer than with other methods.
+However, the overall effects may last longer than with other methods of crack cocaine abuse.